esovetkin/biketour/README.md

 ## Accuracy of the model; those silly physical parameters

-It is not claim that model is gives accurate estimates for your journey longevity.
+It is not claim that model gives accurate estimates for your journey longevity.
 But it should correlate with the true values.

 The accuracy of the model depends on the weather data accuracy and the accuracy of the physical parameters you have provided.